MicrosoftDocs/iis-docs/iis/media/transform-manager/iis-transform-manager-readme.md

 > [!NOTE]
 >
+>

-- If you purchased Expression Studio 3 from a store, and it's installed on your computer, you can download the Trial version of Expression Studio 4 Ultimate or Expression Studio 4 Web Professional, and the full version of Expression Studio 4 (which includes Expression Encoder 4 Pro) will automatically be enabled.
+>  If you purchased Expression Studio 3 from a store, and it's installed on your computer, you can download the Trial version of Expression Studio 4 Ultimate or Expression Studio 4 Web Professional, and the full version of Expression Studio 4 (which includes Expression Encoder 4 Pro) will automatically be enabled.
 If you choose to not purchase Expression Studio 3, you can download a 60-day free Trial of Expression Studio 4.
 However, the trial version of Expression Encoder 4 Pro that's enabled doesn't support H.264-encoding and you can only run the **Expression Encoder 4 SP2** transcoding task with VC-1-encoding presets.
 For more information, see [How to Upgrade](https://go.microsoft.com/?linkid=9770534).

 The following software must be installed on the computer to use Expression Encoder 4:

 - [.NET Framework 4](https://go.microsoft.com/?linkid=9735195)
 - [Desktop Experience](https://go.microsoft.com/?linkid=9735196) (server operating systems only)

-**Notes**
+> [!NOTE]
+>
+>

-- You can integrate Transform Manager with a High Performance Computing (HPC) cluster.
+> - You can integrate Transform Manager with a High Performance Computing (HPC) cluster.
 These computers run the [Windows HPC Server](https://go.microsoft.com/?linkid=9770530) operating system, a solution built on Windows Server technology that provides a platform for clustering computers to perform computation-intensive tasks, such as encoding, without specialized hardware.
 You can configure a local watch folder to use the HPC Task Scheduler on the head node in the HPC cluster.
 The HPC Task Scheduler will assign the jobs to compute nodes in the cluster and the CPU resources on the compute nodes will be used for running jobs.
-- If you plan to use the default **Expression Encoder 4 SP2** task in an HPC Cluster, you must run the HPC compute nodes on the Windows Server 2008 R2 operating system.
+> - If you plan to use the default **Expression Encoder 4 SP2** task in an HPC Cluster, you must run the HPC compute nodes on the Windows Server 2008 R2 operating system.
 The Windows HPC Server operating system doesn't include the Desktop Experience feature, which is required for encoding and transcoding tasks using Expression Encoder 4.
 For more information about how to configure Transform Manager to use an HPC cluster for transcoding media files to IIS Smooth Streaming format, using Expression Encoder presets, see [High-Performance Transcoding with IIS Transform Manager and Windows HPC Server](https://go.microsoft.com/?linkid=9770531).

 ### Downloading and Installing